Study Marine Biology in Panama at the Smithsonian Tropical Research Institute

 Applications are due by March 15, 2015.
 Students will be notified of acceptance no later than March 25, 2015.

-The program fee, estimated at $2800, includes all UO tuition and fees for the 1 summer credit (BI 408) and the 5 credit two-week Panama course and the full room and board costs while in Panama.
+The program fee, estimated at $2950, includes all UO tuition and fees for the 1 summer credit (BI 408) and the 5 credit two-week Panama course and the full room and board costs while in Panama.
 International airfare from the US to Panama and personal expenses are an additional cost.
 The Panama course has funding from the Williams Council for a limited amount of financial aid for students who qualify.
 Priorities will be given to students who are Pell Grant eligible and part of the Pathway Oregon program, but any student who qualities for financial aid may also apply for funds to partially offset the cost of this study-abroad course.
-Contact Roger Adkins at the UO Global Studies program if you wish to apply for financial aid.
+The UO application for this program has a section for financial aid applications.
+The UO Study Abroad webpage also has information on scholarships.

 Students will stay in the dorms on the Bocas Research Station campus.
 Meals will be provided.
 The station has a 24 hour security system.
 Course activities will include snorkeling, but not SCUBA.
 All internal travel is covered by program cost.